krumiaa/MindMaker/README.md

 - gevent_websocket==0.10.1
 - python_engineio==3.13.0

-Once these have been successfully installed using pip, you will want to configure your unreal environment for communicating with MindMaker.py
+Once these have been successfully installed using pip, you will want to configure your Unreal environment for communicating with MindMaker.py

-SocketIO Plugin – You will be communicating with MindMaker.py through a socketIO connection and therefore must have a socketIO plugin installed for unreal engine.
+SocketIO Plugin – You will be communicating with MindMaker.py through a socketIO connection and therefore must have a socketIO plugin installed for Unreal Engine.
 You can install this from Github or the UE4 Marketplace
 GitHub Release
 https://github.com/getnamo/socketio-client-ue4
 UE4 Marketplace